 Search “legal writer” on Fiverr and you’ll find over 800 services available.
 Upwork shows dozens of writers tagged as “Legal Writer” in their profiles, with nearly 1,000 total jobs completed.

-There is clearly work available for the freelance legal writer.
+There is clearly work available for a freelance legal content writer.

 Legal writer profiles have pay ranges from $25/hr to $200/hr.
 Take some time to peruse their profiles.
 See what they offer and for how much, then set your own price.

 But Upwork and Fiverr aren’t the only places to find freelance work.

 You’ll also find that Indeed, Zip Recruiter, and LinkedIn all have freelance legal writing jobs available.

 The Top 9 Legal Writing Jobs

 Legal writing jobs fall under one of two banners.
 Technical (or “tech”) writing will require more knowledge about the legal industry.
 While not required in every instance, a legal “technical writer” benefit from having attended law school.

 The first four jobs on our list are considered technical writing.
 The remaining five are non-technical, or less technical, in nature, and can be done by any freelancer with a command of the English language and strong research skills.